 You will make lots of new friends

 There is not one place I have gone with my little dogs that someone has not come up to me wanting to say hello to us.
 I think dogs make most people happy.

 Loving a little dog will change you.
 It just will.

 First, you are needed.
 And you are needed in ways you never thought you would be.

 Being vertically challenged, a small dog needs help with just about everything.
 They need assistance getting on things like the sofa or bed (and getting down).
 And then there is the quintessential doggy favorite thing --- hanging your head out of the car window.
 Cash, my present little buddy, would not be able to do this if I weren’t there to help him.
 They are dependent in ways a big dog isn’t.

-A little dog will make you soft where you were hard, you will find yourself becoming more patient where you were not and, if you let them, any dog will open a space in your heart you did not know you had.
+A little dog will make you soft where you were hard, you will find yourself becoming more patient when you were not and, if you let them, any dog will open a space in your heart that you did not know you had.
 While I won’t make any guarantees for you, thats what happened to me.